EUROPEAN FORUM FOR EDUCATION AND RESEARCH OF MUSCULOSKELETAL RADIOLOGY

 DIPLOMA IN MUSCULOSKELETAL RADIOLOGY

-The European Diploma in Musculoskeletal Radiology will be a recognised European qualification for MSK radiologists and will help to standardise training and expertise across Europe.
+The European Diploma in Musculoskeletal Radiology is a recognised European qualification for MSK radiologists and will help to standardise training and expertise across Europe.
+In addition, it will assist its holders in the promotion of their skills and experience when dealing with other clinical colleagues and with the general public/patients.

 The Diploma is endorsed by the European Society of Radiology (ESR).

-The second EDiMSK exam 2024 is planned during the ESSR 2024 at Lugano, Switzerland
+The second EDiMSK exam 2025 is planned during the ESSR 2025

 Candidates